Computer vision: Recognition

 Currently, the best algorithms for such tasks are based on convolutional neural networks.
 An illustration of their capabilities is given by the ImageNet Large Scale Visual Recognition Challenge; this is a benchmark in object classification and detection, with millions of images and 1000 object classes used in the competition.
 Performance of convolutional neural networks on the ImageNet tests is now close to that of humans.
-The best algorithms still struggle with objects that are small or thin, such as a small ant on a stem of a flower or a person holding a quill in their hand.
+The best algorithms still struggle with objects that are small or thin, such as a small ant on the stem of a flower or a person holding a quill in their hand.
 They also have trouble with images that have been distorted with filters (an increasingly common phenomenon with modern digital cameras).
 By contrast, those kinds of images rarely trouble humans.
 Humans, however, tend to have trouble with other issues.
 For example, they are not good at classifying objects into fine-grained classes, such as the particular breed of dog or species of bird, whereas convolutional neural networks handle this with ease.

 Several specialized tasks based on recognition exist, such as: